Renzo Novatore

-Abele Rizieri Ferrari (May 12, 1890 – November 29, 1922), better known by the pen name Renzo Novatore, was an Italian individualist anarchist, illegalist and anti-fascist poet, philosopher and militant, now mostly known for his posthumously published book Toward the Creative Nothing (Verso il nulla creatore) and associated with ultra-modernist trends of futurism.
+Abele Ricieri Ferrari (May 12, 1890 – November 29, 1922), better known by the pen name Renzo Novatore, was an Italian individualist anarchist, illegalist and anti-fascist poet, philosopher and militant, now mostly known for his posthumously published book Toward the Creative Nothing (Verso il nulla creatore) and associated with ultra-modernist trends of futurism.
 His thought was influenced by Max Stirner, Friedrich Nietzsche, Georges Palante, Oscar Wilde, Henrik Ibsen, Arthur Schopenhauer and Charles Baudelaire.

 Biography

 Background

 Abele Ricieri Ferrari was born in Arcola, Liguria, Italy on May 12, 1890, in a poor peasant family.
 He did not adjust to school discipline and quit in the first year, never coming back after that.
 While he worked in his father's farm, he self-educated with an emphasis on poetry and philosophy.
 Around his town, he was surrounded by a vibrant anarchist scene, which he started to come close to.

 Writing and action

 He discovered Max Stirner, Errico Malatesta, Peter Kropotkin, Henrik Ibsen, and Friedrich Nietzsche, whom Novatore often quoted.
 From 1908 on, he embraced individualist anarchism.
 In 1910, he was charged with the burning of a local church and spent three months in prison, but his participation in the fire was never proven.
 A year later, he went on the run for several months because the police wanted him for theft and robbery.
 On September 30, 1911, the police arrested him for vandalism.
 He justified refusal of work and he thought, in his personal philosophy of life, that he had the right to expropriate from the rich what he needed for his daily survival, and using force wasn't a problem for him.

 In 1914, he began to write for anarchist papers.
 He was drafted in 1912 but quickly discharged for unknown causes.
 As the Great War approached he deserted his regiment on April 26, 1918, and was sentenced to death by a military tribunal for desertion and high treason on October 31.
 He left his village and fled, propagating the desertion from the Army and the armed uprising against the state.
 Novatore was married with two children at the time and when his younger son died in the last months of 1918, Novatore came back to his home, risking arrest only to give him a last goodbye.

 He was involved in an anarcho-futurist collective in La Spezia which he led (along with Auro d'Arcola) to be active in the militant anti-fascist Arditi del Popolo.
 He was close friends with Enzo Martucci and Bruno Filippi.
 Renzo Novatore wrote for many anarchist papers (Cronaca Libertaria, Il Libertario, Iconoclastal, Gli Scamiciati, Nichilismo, Pagine Libere) where he debated with other anarchists (among them Camillo Berneri).
 He published a magazine, Vertice, which has been lost apart from few articles.
 Novatore collaborated in the individualist anarchist journal Iconoclasta! alongside the young Stirnerist illegalist Bruno Filippi.